suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 # Extension Parameters {#extension-parameters}

-Several parameters are needed to define the behaviour of the commands specified in Extension Commands ({{extension-commands})}.
+Several parameters are needed to define the behaviour of the commands specified in Extension Commands ({{extension-commands}}).
 These parameters follow the same considerations as defined in Section 8.4.8 of {{I-D.ietf-suit-manifest}}.

 Name | CDDL Structure | Reference
 ---|---|---